-Library of DVDs and books, gardens and free WiFi.
-In rooms, Organ & Co bath products.
+Library of DVDs and books, gardens and free WiFi throughout.
+In rooms: TV with DVD player, safe and Organ & Co bath products.

 All rooms feature white-linened, empire-sized beds big enough to catch a fish in.
 We liked the three upstairs rooms off the library-like landing full of old Spanish medical and legal textbooks: No.3’s daffodil yellow armchair commands the best river view in a cosy eaves setting, and lime-lightened No.1’s terrace proffers the perfect spot for a warming or cooling glass of wine, depending on the season.